AdrianSaueressig/QTHotS/README.md

 This was made by two developers.

+## Things I learned developing this
+* Taking Screenshots with Java
+* Using OCR (Tesseract)
+* Working with JavaFX

 ## Requirements
 Java 8-10

-If you want to use Java11 you have to install JavaFX manually
+If you want to use Java 11 or higher you have to install JavaFX manually

 ## Known Problems
 At this point, everything works fine :)